geotools/geotools/docs/user/library/data/arcsde.rst

 ArcSDE Plugin
 -------------

-The ArcSDE plugin allows the GeoTools developer to work with the `ArcSDE <http://en.wikipedia.org/wiki/ArcSDE>`_ middle ware.
-The ArcSDE plugin has been with us since GeoTools 2.0 and is much loved.
+Unsupported plugin allowing to work with the `ArcSDE <http://en.wikipedia.org/wiki/ArcSDE>`_ middle ware.
+The ArcSDE plugin has been with us since GeoTools 2.0 and is much loved, yet it has become unsupported due to lack of activity over the last years.

 Supported Features: